This ad isn't running because it asks a direct question to, or makes assumption about a user's personal attributes.

 Asking a question - there's no issue at all.

-However, the context of your question often results in making assumption of a person's attribute.
-This actually triggers Facebook to review your ads on whether you discriminate against a person or a group of Facebook users.
+However, the context of your question often results in assuming a person's attribute.
+This triggers Facebook to review your ads on whether you discriminate against a person or a group of Facebook users.

-The fix is simple - don't ask question, but use third-person narrative.
+The fix is simple - don't ask questions, but use a third-person narrative.

 Here's how I would rewrite the copies:

-- "She becomes energetic and live her life to the fullest."
+- "She becomes energetic and lives her life to the fullest."

-Not only that I'm not asking any question, but also addressing another person's experience in a positive way, and use his/her outcome as my ad copy.
-In this manner, your viewer won't have the hard feeling of
+Not only that I'm not asking any questions, but also addressing another person's experience positively, and using his/her outcome as my ad copy.
+In this manner, your viewer won't have a hard feeling:

 "What?
 How do you know this is me!"